 And the Winners Are…Learn how Image Recognition helps Consumer Goods companies win the battle at the shelf.

 The race to win at the shelf is an ongoing battle in which Consumer Goods companies need to constantly come up with new strategies and deploy innovative technologies in the hopes of out-working, out-smarting, and out-performing competitors.
-However, to truly win at the shelf, companies need be able to extract reliable, relevant insight from their field data.
+However, to truly win at the shelf, companies need be able to extract reliable, relevant insight from their field data with innovative CRM software solutions.

 Image Recognition delivers highly accurate and timely metrics that enable companies to measure the true state of their sales performance, product placement and share of shelf.
 The insights derived from these metrics can then be distributed and acted upon across the organization.